 If you love a fresh and delicious stir fry, you will love my Easy Vegetable and Cashew Stir Fry.
-With lots of fresh veggies, crunchy cashew nuts and a deliciously spiced sauce, this recipe takes make your own take out to a whole new level.
+With lots of veggies, crunchy cashew nuts and a deliciously spiced sauce, this recipe takes make your own take out to a whole new level.

 I’ve been an Occasional Vegetarian for years, and I’m always looking for delicious, nutritious, meat free recipes to help keep me on track.
 This one is a real favourite.
 As it is vegetarian and can also be vegan and gluten free, it’s suitable for just about everyone.

 A Great Sauce Makes a Difference

 Of course, it’s easy to whip up a stir fry with lots of fresh veggies and a bit of soy sauce, but a great sauce makes a real difference.
 I prefer homemade sauces because so often jarred sauces are very high in calories, sugar, preservatives and other ingredients that are not very good for us.
 Plus, this sauce uses simple store cupboard ingredients that are available just about everywhere.

 This is a great recipe for clearing out your fridge!
 It almost goes without saying that you can vary the vegetables you use in my Easy Vegetable and Cashew Stir Fry depending on what you like best or what you have on hand.
 I’ve offered some suggestions in the recipe, but honestly, there is no wrong vegetable for this stir fry.
 Just be sure to cut any veggies in thin slices so they cook quickly.

 The best part is, you can adjust the spices to suit your family.
 If you prefer a milder stir fry, leave out the chilis.
 Conversely, if you like it hot, add as many, or as few, chopped red chilis as you like.

 Can This Recipe Be Made Vegan?